-Petrolina Group is committed to protecting your privacy and handling your personal data in an open and transparent manner.
-The personal data that we collect and process will vary depending on the product or service we provide to you or to any other legal relationship with you.
+Petrolina Group (or “Petrolina”) is committed to protecting your privacy and handling your personal data in a transparent and legal manner.
+The personal data that we collect, and process will vary depending on the product or service we provide to you or to any other legal relationship with you.
 This notice statement applies to personal information held by members of the Petrolina Group as data controllers, as described below.
 It continues to apply even if your agreement or relationship and services with us ends.

-• provides an overview of how Petrolina collects and processes your personal data, including sensitive data, and informs you about your rights under the European Union General Data Protection Regulation (EC “GDPR”) and any national law supplementing or implementing the GDPR;
+- provides an overview of how Petrolina collects and processes your personal data, including sensitive data, and informs you about your rights under the European Union General Data Protection Regulation (“GDPR”) and any national law supplementing or implementing the GDPR;

-• when we refer to “processing” we mean the handling of your personal data by us, including collecting, protecting and storing your personal data.
+- when we refer to “processing” we mean the handling of your personal data by us, including collecting, protecting and storing your personal data; and

 1. Who we are – Petrolina Group